26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Invest in a good coffee mug that is easy to grab before leaving the house and won't spill.
 Making a one-time purchase for a quality mug will quickly pay for itself if you are not spending money on coffee every day at coffee shops.

 For snacks, buy foods in bulk at the grocery store and portion them out each Sunday so they last you through the week.
-Also, consider planning out your dinners for the week so you can count on having leftovers to bring with you to work for lunch.
+Also, consider planning your dinners for the week so you can count on having leftovers to bring to work for lunch.

-To make sure you don't forget your snack or lunch at home in the morning, put your keys in the refrigerator on top of what you want to bring with you so you will have to see it before you leave the house in the morning.
+To ensure you don't forget your snack or lunch at home in the morning, put your keys in the refrigerator on top of what you want to bring with you so you will have to see it before leaving the house in the morning.

-If you also want to incorporate some “health” into your snack and food packs you may want to use some simple portion control containers for your, “on the go” eating.
+If you also want to incorporate some “health” into your snack and food packs, you may want to use simple portion control containers for your “on the go” eating.

 Learn how to save money from salary with this ultimate list of 26 Better Money Habits for Saving, Budgeting, and Increasing Your Income.